faisalahmed00324/blood-donor-app/PROJECT_CONTEXT.md

   - query params: `recipientBloodGroup`, `latitude`, `longitude`, `radiusKm`, `page`, `pageSize`
   - filters available donors by compatible blood group and radius
   - sorts by distance, then donation count desc
+  - returns donor name and contact metadata
+  - phone is only included when donor has chosen to make it visible

 ### Notifications